MatheusADC/Balanca-Digital/README.md

 > [!CAUTION]
 > O maior obstáculo para a finalização do projeto foi calibrar a balança, uma vez que devido à diferença do tamanho das molas e
-> à estrutura da balança, foi essencial realizar testes variados para consertar manualmente (no código) as imprecisões
+> à estrutura da balança, foi essencial realizar testes variados para consertar manualmente (no código) as imprecisões.